 The money flow indicator is calculated by :

 (close – low) – (high – close)

 This value is then divided by the high minus the low.

 (close – low) – (high – close) / (high – low)

 The final number is the money flow multiplier.

 This indicator helps to show how demand and supply factors are influencing the price.
 Accumulation/ Distribution can move in the same direction as price or may have an inverse slope.

-If the security’s price is in a downtrend while accumulation/distribution line is in an uptrend then the indicators shows that there may be buying pressure and the prices may reverse.
-Similarly if a security’s price in an uptrend while accumulation/distribution line is in downtrend then the indicator shows that there may be selling pressure and the prices may reverse.
+If the security’s price is in a downtrend while the accumulation/distribution line is in an uptrend then the indicators show that there may be buying pressure and the prices may reverse.
+Similarly, if a security’s price is in an uptrend while the accumulation/distribution line is in a downtrend then the indicator shows that there may be selling pressure and the prices may reverse.

-We can see from the above daily chart of ONGC that the prices were in uptrend whereas the accumulation / distribution line was sloping downwards which showed the selling pressure in ONGC and prices eventually reversed and the trend became bearish.
+We can see from the above daily chart of ONGC that the prices were in an uptrend whereas the accumulation/distribution line was sloping downwards which showed the selling pressure in ONGC and prices eventually reversed and the trend became bearish.